Dr. Joy E. Hecht

 photographer

-My life as a consultant gives me considerable freedom, which I've taken great advantage of over the past few years.
-In 2004 I moved into an old VW vanagon named Matilda, which has for the most part been my home since then.
-You can read about my travels with Matilda on this site, by clicking on the links to the left.
+My life as a consultant gives me considerable freedom, which I've taken great advantage of over the past ten years.
+From 2004 to 2006 I explored the United States and Canada in an old VW vanagon named Matilda;

 I've always been a graphic designer "on the side," dating back to the days of x-acto knives, rubylith, and transfer type.
 Since I bought my first digital camera, I've also done a lot of photography.
 Recently, I'm returning to my early interests in graphic design, looking for design opportunities wherever I can find them.
 You can see some of the results by clicking on the "photography and graphics" link to the left.